-Class teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or a) A graduated approach to SEND support
+Class teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.
+High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have SEND.